-He explained that despite the Hot Fuzz director's departure, "much of the movie will still be based very much" based around the original draft Wright and Joe Cornish wrote.
-"Adam McKay, a very good writer, is reworking parts of the script - not the entirety of the script."
+He explained that despite the Hot Fuzz director’s departure, “much of the movie will still be based very much on” the original draft Wright and Joe Cornish wrote.
+“Adam McKay, a very good writer, is reworking parts of the script – not the entirety of the script.”

-Feige then explained the status of Doctor Strange, which is set to be part of Marvel's phase 3, which begins after the release of Avengers: Age of Ultron.
-He said that the character is one he has "been interested in for many, many years and that I've talked about in interviews for probably 14 years" and is eager to finally get going on the project.
+Feige then explained the status of Doctor Strange, which is set to be part of Marvel’s phase 3, which begins after the release of Avengers: Age of Ultron.
+He said that the character is one he has “been interested in for many, many years and that I’ve talked about in interviews for probably 14 years.”

 With Scott Derrickson on board to direct, Feige said casting will be done over the next couple of months and production will likely start next spring.